 Here are the answers to some common questions about participating in a sleep study.
-Click on a question to see the answer.
+Click a question to see the answer.

 How do I prepare for my sleep study?